helixyte/everest-demo/_sources/building.txt

 resource which allows us to access a customer's projects at the resource level even though the underlying entity does not reference its projects directly.

+Note that every member resource class needs to have a ``relation`` attribute that uniquely identifies the class. :mod:`everest` maintains a mapping of resource interfaces to relation strings internally which is used e.g. for class hinting when parsing JSON representations (see :ref:`using-different-mime-content-types`).

 4. Configuring the application
 ------------------------------